(86047) 1999 OY3

-' (provisional designation ') is a trans-Neptunian object that resides in the Kuiper belt beyond Pluto.
+' is a trans-Neptunian object that resides in the Kuiper belt beyond Pluto.
 It was discovered on 18 July 1999, at the Mauna Kea Observatory, Hawaii, United States.

 is a candidate member of the Haumea family and, as a result, may have a high albedo.
 Of the currently known Haumea family members, has the dimmest absolute magnitude (H) of the group at 6.8, suggesting that it is also the smallest member of the group.